 And I mean, it’s just so rare to find a sequence like this, where the makeover is facilitated almost entirely by the recipient.

 Like, think back to other famous (and favorite) makeover montages: Princess Diaries (Mia is made over by her grandmother/Paolo), She’s All That (Laney is made over by Freddie Prinze Jr./his little sister), Clueless (Tai is made over by Cher and Dionne).
-All of these women are very passively transformed according to the will of someone else; that is, while they may, however grudgingly, concede to the makeover, they never actively seek it.
+All of these women are very passively transformed according to the will of someone else; which is to say: while they may, however grudgingly, concede to the makeover, they never actively seek it.

-The Moonstruck makeover montage is just so fucking stellar because Cher seeks out the beauty salon (the Cinderella Beauty Salon, I might add), and she seeks out the fancy dress — yes, these moments are played off as “she sees these places/things as she’s walking down the street and a whim overtakes her,” but it is Her Own Whim.
+The Moonstruck makeover montage is just so fucking stellar because Cher seeks out the beauty salon, and she seeks out the fancy dress — yes, these moments are played off as “she sees these places/things as she’s walking down the street and a whim overtakes her,” but it is Her Own Whim.
 She has all of the autonomy in this montage.

 And the best part (THE BEST PART) is the, like, three full minutes she spends just pouring herself a glass of wine, sitting by the fire, and admiring her purchases/self.